 It's important to be able to ‘do it yourself'.
 Instead of having sashimi rammed down their throats, they should be taught how to catch tuna themselves, or any other fish as tuna are about to become an endangered species.
 Anyway, I think you get the idea: students should be taught to take charge - at least partly - of their own learning.
 In order to achieve this, I think teachers should introduce, teach, promote and, if possible, follow up on learner autonomy.

 This might prove more difficult than it seems, as in many countries opportunities to speak and practice English are rather limited.
 Also, cultural differences may impede striking up a conversation with a foreigner or complete stranger.
 Luckily, there are plenty of opportunities online to get in touch with English-speaking netizens, even anonymously (it's never a good idea to give out all your personal information online anyway).

 Other possibilities of becoming more autonomous and starting to use and learn English outside of the classroom include keeping a journal, writing a diary or online blog, reading for pleasure, listening to radio programmes, watching the news, finding and emailing foreign friends, using instant messaging or Skype to chat online, joining a social networking website and so on.

 It has also become fairly popular to learn a language on the Internet by signing up to a website which integrates language learning and building a social network.
-The popular site Livemocha.com for example, lets you learn a language while suggesting appropriate study partners at the same time.
+Popular sites let you learn a language while suggesting appropriate study partners at the same time.
 If a Japanese student signs up to study English, the site will suggest possible English-speaking students who are studying Japanese.

 In order to be successful, this approach should be clearly introduced by the teacher.
 Teachers should give explanations and examples of what is possible, tickle students' curiosity and not make it mandatory.
 Instead of telling students to ‘use the Internet', we should be more precise.
-For example, ‘if you want, read one article of your own choice on www.readbangkokpost.com by next lesson' or ‘check out www.livemocha.com and sign up if you like it'.
+For example, ‘if you want, read one article of your own choice from a particular website'.
 If you want students to watch or listen to the news in English, give them the exact address of the website they can use to do this.

 In the classroom as well, students can be given some opportunities to take charge of their own learning.
 Teachers should regularly ask students for their opinions and suggestions on what to learn, e.g. a conversation topic they'd like to discuss in the next lesson, a project to do in group, a song to listen to etc.

 Check out my photo portfolio